benitolopez/aleph/README.md

 Same as the build task plus the possibility to sync your theme folder with another folder in a different server or VM.
 You need to specify a correct destination and SSH port in the `.npmrc` file: `ALEPH_SYNCDEST` and `ALEPH_SSHPORT`.

-Just run this command in the terminal:
+Run this command in the terminal:

 ```bash
 npm run build-sync